pr2tik1/DontGetBored/README.md

 ## Acknowledgments

-- Special thanks to [App Brewery](https://www.appbrewery.co/) for providing the Bored-api, which powers the app.
+- Special thanks to [DummyJSON](https://dummyjson.com/docs/todos) for providing the Todo-api, which powers the app.